offendo/best-words/README.md

 # best-words
-Final project for NLP 243 with Alex and Kaleen
+Final project for NLP 243 with Nilay, Alex, and Kaleen

 ## Setup
 In the `best-words/` directory: